Updated May 26, 2023

 Small business loans are simply funds paid out to companies that require the company to repay the loan with interest and applicable fees over a specified period of time.
 Because businesses vary in size and function, not all business loans are right for all businesses.
 Therefore, business loans involve many options and criteria for the structure including use of proceeds, capital disbursements, repayment period, interest rate or factor rates, and fees.

-Small Business Loan Types
+Small Business Funding Types

 Bad Credit Business Loans